-If Mr. Gallagher ceases to be an employee of the Company prior to December 31, 2022 as a result of his death or physical or mental disability, and at such time Cause does not exist, subject to his execution of a separation agreement (other than in the case of death), the Company will pay Mr. Gallagher (or his spouse or beneficiary) the Gallagher Bonuses, and his outstanding equity and cash incentive awards will vest and pay in full, whether or not subject to performance criteria, provided that in the event of Mr. Gallagher's termination of employment due to his physical or mental disability, the Special Equity Award will remain subject to the satisfaction of the applicable performance condition.
+If Mr. Gallagher ceases to be an employee of the Company prior to the Gallagher Scheduled Expiration Date as a result of his death or physical or mental disability, and at such time Cause does not exist, subject to his execution of a separation agreement (other than in the case of death), the Company will pay Mr. Gallagher (or his spouse or beneficiary) the Gallagher Bonuses, and his outstanding equity and cash incentive awards will vest and pay in full, whether or not subject to performance criteria.
 Any such award that is subject to performance criteria will vest and pay at the target level unless the performance measurement period for such award has been completed prior to the date of termination, in which case the award will vest and pay when and to the same extent as the awards held by other employees, subject to the satisfaction of the performance criteria.

-In connection with any termination of Mr. Gallagher's employment, other than as specifically provided above, all equity or cash incentive grants or awards he may then have outstanding will be treated in accordance with their terms and nothing in the employment agreement is intended to limit any more favorable rights to which Mr. Gallagher is entitled under the terms of his equity or cash incentive grants or awards, including in event of a termination of employment, a "going private transaction" (as defined in the award agreements) or a "change of control" (as defined in the award agreements).
+In connection with any termination of Mr. Gallagher's employment, other than as specifically provided above, all equity or cash incentive grants or awards he may then have outstanding will be treated in accordance with their terms and nothing in the employment agreement is intended to limit any more favorable rights to which Mr. Gallagher is entitled under the terms of his equity or cash incentive grants or awards, including in event of a termination of employment, a "going private transaction" (as defined in his award agreements) or a "change of control" (as defined in the award agreements).